 - American Shorthair

-I’m biased towards the Maine Coon cat breed, since I own one.
-Therefore, why not watch this adorable video of a Maine Coon playing fetch with their owner:
+I’m biased towards the Maine Coon cat breed since I own one.
+Therefore, why not watch this adorable video of a Maine Coon playing fetch with its owner:

-Maine Coon cats have similar personality and character traits as dogs i.e. loyal, playful, trainable.
-Owners that have never experienced the Maine Coon cat breed will often assume their cat wants to be a dog, since they associate these behaviours with that of dogs.
+Maine Coon cats have similar personality and character traits as dogs i.e. loyal, playful, and trainable.
+Owners that have never experienced a Maine Coon often assume their cat wants to be a dog since they associate these behaviors with that of dogs.

 Maine Coon cats are a particularly chatty feline breed.
-They will make varying Maine Coon sounds, like chirps, trills (never meows) which indicate that they would like their owner to give them food.
-Owners often mistake this communicative cat breeds sounds as ‘begging’.
+They make varying Maine Coon sounds, like chirps, and trills (never meows) which indicate that they would like their owner to give them food.
+Owners often mistake these communicative cat breeds’ sounds as ‘begging’.